circlefin/malachite/ARCHITECTURE.md

 This document describes the high-level architecture of Malachite.
 If you want to familiarize yourself with the codebase, you are in the right place!

-If are already familiar with the architecture of decentralized systems, feel free to skip the Bird's Eye View, and proceed directly to [Malachite APIs and Design](#malachite-apis-and-design).
+If are already familiar with the architecture of decentralized systems, feel free to skip the Bird's Eye View section by proceeding directly to [Malachite APIs and Design](#malachite-design).

 ## Bird's Eye View